The Dr Sarno Back Pain Relief Method,

 10.)
 As far back as 1982, I knew doctors who had seen the research (or experienced with their own patients) that joint degeneration, arthritic builds ups, misaligned vertebrae, etc., had NO reliable correlation with pain, lost range of motion, or other dysfunction.
 But they didn’t know what to do about that revelation.
 So a lot of them just avoided the issue and continued with business as usual, prescribing drugs and surgery, with some physical therapy and occasional bed rest.

 That is also why so much manual therapy mistakenly focuses on the tendons, joints, ligaments, or fascia rather than the muscle bellies.
-There are far more pain-sensitive nerves in the tendons & periosteum (surface coating of the bones), rather than the muscle bellies.
-So the tendons, joints, ligaments, or fascia get most or all the attention.
+There are far more pain-sensitive nerves in the tendons & periosteum (surface coating of the bones) than in the muscle bellies.
+So the tendons, joints, ligaments, or fascia near the ends of the muscles near the bones get most or all the attention.

 Yet it is the chronically contracted muscle fibers, located between the tendons, in the muscle bellies, putting all the noxious pressure on those tissues and nerves.
-So the cause of the problem is often felt in a different location.
+So the cause of the problem is often felt in a very different location than where the cause is … but NOT always!
+Telling which is the challenge of evaluation the DSL Edgework system works with to locate the most likely culprits with a high degree of reliablity.

 11.)
 Neuromuscular Discombobulation (Confusion) and Other Causes of Pain:

 One of our hypotheses is that when adjacent or nearby musculo-fascial fibers get far enough out of synchronization with adjacent or nearby fibers within the same muscle belly, a “confusion” occurs, and a pain pattern is set up.
-With such confusing inputs the brain perceives “something is wrong,” and produces a pain pattern.
+With such confusing inputs, the brain perceives “something is wrong” and produces a pain pattern. … Even though there is NO real Damage!

-This can happen in many circumstances, for instance when falling over, or hit by a car, and things happen so fast the neuromuscular / myofascial system cannot “track” what neurological actions occurred, and therefore cannot find a “pathway” of nerve normalization back to “normal” firing.
+This can happen in many circumstances, for instance, when falling over, or hit by a car, and things happen so fast the neuromuscular / myofascial system cannot “track” what neurological actions occurred and therefore cannot find a “pathway” of neuro-muscular normalization back to more “normal” firing.

-We believe this because many people have very specific pains located in very specific groups of muscle fibers, often of very small diameter.
-Those fiber groups are most often very much tenser — “tight” — then adjacent fibers.
+We believe this is because many people have very specific pains located in very specific groups of muscle fibers, often of very small diameter or area.
+Those fiber groups are most often very much tenser — “tight” — than adjacent fibers.
 When the tension level in that excessively tense group of fibers is brought back into harmony with their neighboring fibers, the pain pattern often just goes away, sometimes instantly.

 PLEASE CLICK HERE to go to Web Page (on Discombobulation and other aspects of pain and therapy)